How To Grow Squash In A Vertical Garden

 Amend Your Soil

-Once you have chosen the location, you need to build your garden bed.
-You can plant directly into the ground, or build a raised bed.
-Either way, you will want to incorporate a good garden soil with a slow-release fertilizer or mix in decomposed manure and compost to provide plenty of nutrition for your plants.
+Either way, you will want to incorporate good garden soil with a slow-release fertilizer or mix in decomposed manure and compost to provide plenty of nutrition for your plants.

-Squash is traditionally planted in hills, and as they grow,they put down roots along their tendrils which absorb water and nutrients.
-Since they will not have that option when they are growing up a trellis, it is extra important that you are providing them what they are missing.
+Since they will not have that option when they are growing up a trellis, you must be providing them with what they are missing.

 Build Your Vertical Structure

-There are a lot of options for a vertical structure that can support squash.
-The best options are a strong trellis, a teepee style support, or a metal tomato cage.
 The main thing to remember is that a healthy squash plant can grow extremely large, and when it sets fruit, that fruit will be heavy.
 If proper support is not provided, the fruit might fall off before it has time to grow, or the vines could snap.

-You can craft a trellis or teepee style support yourself from wood or fencing.
+You can craft a trellis or teepee-style support yourself from wood or fencing.
 Alternatively, there are some simple commercial options available, such as these:

-Master Garden Teepee Trellis
+Click here to buy this Master Garden Teepee Trellis on Amazon.

 Any of these or similar styles will work great, depending on the design of your garden and the type of squash you want to grow.